ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

     - 0-59 months old
     - 0.488 (95% CI:0.374-0.604)
     - normal
-    - baseline scenario value. assumed to be the same for SAM and MAM and across age groups.
+    - Baseline scenario value.
+Assumed to be the same for SAM and MAM and across age groups at the draw level.
     - Currently the same for SAM and MAM [Isanaka_2021]_
   * - :math:`E_\text{MAM}`
     - 0-59 months old